AiCoreRepo/AiCore/APP3005/ACTIVITY_TRACKING.md

-# User Activity Tracking Implementation - Production Ready PPfff
+# User Activity Tracking Implementation - Production Ready PPfffggg

 ## Overview
 User activity tracking has been successfully integrated into your AiVestire application with **production-ready enhancements**.
 The tracking system monitors user behavior and sends data to your n8n webhook endpoint with session tracking, deduplication, and privacy controls.